xebia-functional/nine-cards-backend/endpoints.md

 The specification of the endpoints follows the `REST` style of interfaces as a guideline.
 In the description of each endpoint's functionality, we use _"the client"_ to refer to the sender of the HTTP request, which would usually be an instance of the Nine Cards Launcher.
-The response status of most endpoints, in general, will be  a `200 OK` status code in case of success, or a `400 BadRequest` if the request is missing a needed entity body or if this one is present but does not fit the JSON schema outlined.
+The response status of most endpoints, in general, will be  a `200 OK` status code in case of success;
+or a `400 BadRequest` if the request is missing a needed entity body or if this one is present but does not fit the JSON schema outlined.